drew-sarette/ds-studio/src/lessons/studio-policies.md

 ---

 ## Payment and Cancellation Policy
+- My base rate is currently $60 per hour.
+Lessons are generally 30, 45, or 60 minutes.
+15 minute lessons are available for very young students.
 - Payment for the month is due by the first lesson of that month.
 An invoice will be sent before that.
 - I am unable to refund any lesson fees after payment.
 I will make my best attempt to reschedule a lesson if you notify me in advance (at least 1 day) if something comes up.
 - In case of illness or emergency the day of your lesson, I will be happy to reschedule your lesson time for later, or credit you for the next month if that is not possible.
 - Lateness may result in a loss of lesson time.
 If I am late, I will either make up the time I missed or give a credit for the next month.

+## Scholarship
+- A limited number of scholarships are available for students with financial need.
+Please use the contact for details!

 ## Free Trial Lessons and Referrals
 - 30-minute trial lessons are free!
 I want you to be sure that we are a good fit before you sign up.